kjeet90/homey-power-of-the-hour/README.md

 # Release notes:

+## 1.3.2

+### Bugfix

+- Fixed issue where Homey Pro (Early 2023) would not list any devices

+### Upgrade

+- Updated dependencies

 ## 1.3.1

 ### Bugfix

 - Fixed issue where transition to new hour sometimes reported too low consumption/price.
 - Fixed incorrect reference to flow card on 'Notify reset on new hour' setting.

 ## 1.3.0

 ### Added

 - Power available to consumption and predicted consumption limit is reached.
   - Two new trigger cards for when these values changes.
   - As long as your consumption stays below these values, you should not exceed the limits.

 ## 1.2.2